 Why should I see a Performance Dietitian when there is SO MUCH information about nutrition already out there?

 I, like many others, have fallen victim to this and spent months, years even, hopping from training routine to training routine or diet plan to diet plan, spending most of my time spinning my wheels and making little to no forward progress.

-It seems like every article consists of a “best of” list, or claims to have discovered the fountain of youth when it comes to nutrition and training.
-If you’ve been around the block, as many of us have, you know that the world is not so black and white as these claims make it out to be.
-Maybe the scale of worst to best isn’t the right approach?
+It seems like every article consists of a “best of” list.
+Others claim to have discovered the fountain of youth when it comes to nutrition and training.
+But you’ve been around the block and you know that the world is not so black and white as these claims make it out to be.
+Maybe the scale of worst-to-best isn’t the right approach?

 In reality, you would likely never say to yourself, “My car has been stuttering and stalling randomly for months, but maybe this article online will tell me what’s wrong with it.”
 You would take it into the mechanic the first time something scary happened and get it fixed before it became a life-threatening issue.

 You hear coworkers, family members, friends, and sometimes overhear strangers venting about how lousy they feel, how their guts are in constant distress, they aren’t performing their best because they crash in the afternoon, or how much weight they need to lose.

 Once we have a cold, we know what to take for the symptoms and what to do to get better, but how much nicer would it feel to prevent the cold from happening in the first place?